magento/merchdocs/src/cms/content-staging-preview.md

    - Paste the link into the body of an email message.

      {:.bs-callout-info}
-     Only Admin users are allowed to see the preview, you are sharing.
-It is required to create admin account for user before the sharing, if it does not exist.Otherwise, user won’t be able to see a preview.
+     An Admin user account is required to see a shared preview.
+If you have access to [create a new Admin user account]({% link system/permissions-users-all.md %}), you must create the account for a new user before the sharing.

 1. To return to the campaign calendar, click **Calendar** in the header of the Preview page.